Opinion Manipulation on Farsi Twitter: Methods

 We form two types of networks for each discussion: friendship network, and retweet network.
-In both networks the nodes are the users participating in the discussion, i.e. tweeted/retweeted a text containing a corresponding keyword.
-In a friendship network, $FrNw := G(V_{Fr}, E_{Fr})$, there is an edge from user $j$ to user $i$ if $j$ follows $i$, while in a retweet network, $RtNw := G(V_{Rt}, E_{Rt})$, a directed edge $(j, i)$ indicates that $j$ has (at least once) retweeted $i$.
-Note that we use the conventional notation $G(V, E)$, to denote a graph with node set $V$ and edge set $E$, and the sets $V_{Fr}$, $E_{Fr}$, $V_{Rt}$, and $E_{Rt}$ are defined as follows.

-Both networks are directed, however, depending on our analysis, we may choose to ignore the direction of the edges.
+In both networks the nodes are the users participating in the discussion, i.e. tweeted or retweeted a post containing a corresponding keyword.
+In a friendship network there is an edge from user $j$ to user $i$ if $j$ follows $i$, while in a retweet network, a directed edge $(j, i)$ indicates that $j$ has (at least once) retweeted $i$.
+Both networks are directed, however, depending on our analysis, we may ignore the direction of the edges.
 For each topic, both types of networks are restricted to the corresponding discussion.
+For analyzing communities in our networks, we use the Louvain clustering algorithm \cite{Blondel_Louvain} to detect communities and bin the relevant data by the induced subgraphs.
+Note that different runs of the Louvain algorithm could yield different results in a fixed number of iterations.
+Considering the use of community structures in our data analysis, we perform a sanity check, computing similarities between several random runs of the Louvain clustering for each network in our dataset, which is included in Appendix A. Our validation analysis reveals that different runs of the clustering algorithm consistently output highly similar community structures, which confirms the validity of our analysis and interpretations, considering that we only draw aggregate-level conclusions about our observations.